 Has Indian PM Narendra Modi’s visit to Lakshadweep, followed by the Maldives controversy, piqued your interest around the islands?
 In January 2024, travel booking platform MakeMyTrip reported a whopping 3400% hike in searches for Lakshadweep on their app!

-Nestled in the Laccadive Sea, 360 km off the coast of Kerala, the unique union territory features 12 coral atolls and crystal-clear lagoons that are home to vibrant marine life.
+Nestled in India‘s Laccadive Sea, 360 km off the coast of Kerala, the unique union territory features 12 coral atolls and crystal-clear lagoons that are home to vibrant marine life.
 If the cerulean waters of the island caressing the white sandy beaches sounds like your dream destination too, you’ve landed on the right page.

 But before you pack your bags and take off, we are here to give you a quick insight into the rich culture of Lakshadweep.
 Knowing the history, language, cuisine, and festivals of Lakshadweep’s locals can give you a deeper understanding of their traditions and enhance your overall travel experience.
 So, let’s begin?